Dog-Friendly Lodging at Red Jacket Resorts

 North Conway, NH

 A limited number of rooms per resort are dog-friendly.
 Please confirm availability of these rooms with the reservations staff when you book your stay.
-Our policy is for dogs only: we ask that you find alternative accommodations for pot-bellied pigs, reptiles, livestock and other unique traveling companions.
+Our policy is for dogs only: we ask that you find alternative accommodations for cats, hamsters, reptiles, livestock, and other unique traveling companions.